Are you like Distracted Dana?

 This element marks your first step toward enlightened, empowered living with ADD/ADHD.
 You're coached to develop your own curiosity as you develop awareness through observing yourself in action.

 This element of the framework marks your much-desired results.
-It is in this stage that you look back and observe what worked and what didn't work to get you to where you are now (completion).
+In his stage, you look back to determine what worked and what didn't work (engagement) to get you to where you are now (completion).
 You're coached to stay curious, build on your capabilities and implement solutions that help you stay focused and on track.
 In this way, you are always building awareness throughout the coaching engagement, and instead of a triangle, this model works more as a process.
 (See Figure below.)

 Your Very Next Step